Wellesley, Massachusetts, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to day-to-day footwear, it's important to bring snow boots.
-For travel to Wellesley, a great option is these boots:
+In addition to standard footwear, you should bring snow boots.
+For travel to Wellesley, we suggest these boots:

 Waterproof jacket that can be used in snow